Field Education for Master of Social Work

 The Social Work Field Education Program is your opportunity to gain real-world experience in a supported context and build your resume working with local agencies.
 You will apply what you learn in the classroom and move one big step closer to a career in social work.
 This firsthand experience will help you discover, develop, and enhance your social work skills.

 Social Work Field Education experience and training involves participating in the life of the agency, attending regularly scheduled meetings, and other activities involving or sponsored by the field placement site.
 Students are required to be present at their field placement site during the during normal business hours of Monday through Friday from 8 am to 5 pm when the professional staff are working and available to the student.
 All field placement hours must be completed on site.

 Royse, D., Dhopper, S., Rompf E. (2012).
 Field Instruction.
 A Guide for Social Work Students, Lon Grove, IL: Waveland Press.

-- Students in the online programs are allowed to complete their internship within their local community.
+- Students are allowed to complete their internship within their local community.

 - Additional requirements needed for internship at place of employment

 How does Field Education relate to my other classes